OCamlPro/gnucobol-contrib/samples/c_libraries/md5er.md

 many public facing source code repository systems, such as Git.

-MD5 is **not** recommended for secure work or where automated trust in the information is tantamount.
+MD5 is **not** recommended for secure work or where automated trust in the information is paramount.
 For source code text files, just looking at the result will usually suffice (forced collision trickery will be visible), but as encryption keys or digital signatures, MD5 is deemed broken and unfit for purpose.